Dividend ETFs

 Investors use VYMI to:

-• Sector tilting: Gain exposure to sectors with traditionally higher dividend payouts such as financials, utilities, and real estate.
+• Sector tilting towards value: Gain exposure to sectors with traditionally higher dividend payouts such as financials, utilities, and real estate.
+This is effectively a "value" tilt disguised as an income strategy.

-• Inflation hedging: Combine capital appreciation potential with regular income distributions.
+• Inflation hedging (with caveats): Combine capital appreciation potential with regular income distributions.
+However, be aware that foreign dividends are often taxed at the source before they reach you.

 Methodology note: This review combines sponsor materials, public fund documents, market data, and editorial analysis.
 Holdings, yields, expense ratios, and distributions can change over time, so verify current details with the fund sponsor before making decisions.